eLDoherty/eLDoherty/README.md

 - 🔧 I’m currently working on Indosoft.

-- 💡 I’m curious about Blockchain and Crypto Currency.
+- 💡 I’m curious about Blockchain.
-- 📖 I’m currently learning .NET Framework.
+- 📖 I’m currently working with .NET Framework.
 - 📫 How to reach me dohertyleonardo@gmail.com.

 <hr>